Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 When you submit your form, what do you see?

-# Adding a New Attribute to our Model
+# Adding a New Attribute to our Playlist

 The new action will be our form for making a new playlist.
 For now playlists just have two attributes: `title` and `description`.
 We can always add more!
 Let's add an attribute called `video_urls` so that we can save links to the videos themselves.